Art of Music Studio

 Ms. Henderson lives in Los Angeles since 1994, where she works as a freelance pianist, composer, music writer, and teacher.

-LILLY LUKIC is a professional flautist, performing and recording artist, and flute and piano teacher.
+LILLY LUKIC is a professional flautist, performing and recording artist, and flute, piano, and voice teacher.
 She studied flute as major, and piano and vocal performance as minors at the Music School "Stanislav Binicki" and "Josip Slavenski" Academy of Fine Arts in Belgrade.
 She graduated high school in the class of Prof. Ljubomir Dimitrijevic.
 Ms. Lukic was honored with the Most Outstanding Young Musician award "Orpheus' Laureate" in 1991 under patronage of "Junesses Musicales" in Belgrade, Yugoslavia.
 She continued her studies at the Academy of Music in Belgrade in the class of Prof. Tahir Kulenovic majoring in flute performance.
 In 1993 she moved to USA where she studied at the Southern California Conservatory of Music in the class of Prof. Toby Caplan-Stonefield where she graduated in the year 2001.

 Ms. Lukic has won first prizes at National Competitions for flautists in Yugoslavia, at CAPMT California State Competition (Collegiate Division) and numerous honorary awards from local and international competitions.
 As a soloist and a member of various chamber groups and orchestras, she performed in France, Germany, Austria, Spain, Switzerland, Turkey, USA and all over former Yugoslavia.
 Her credits also include many performances, interviews and recordings for Yugoslavian National Radio and Television Stations.